-The best way to heat a garage is with a power friendly heat source that maintains heat when you need it.
-But the choice in the right heater will come down to climate, insulation, installation preference (DIY or contracted) and how you intend to use the garage.
+The best way to heat a garage is with a power-friendly heat source that maintains heat when needed.
+But the choice of the right heater will come down to climate, insulation, installation preference (DIY or contracted), and how you intend to use the garage.

 Getting started, things to consider when choosing the best garage heater include: